 Prince George's County Clerk of the Circuit Court - Land Records Department (STILL OPERATIONAL)

-- The Prince George's County Circuit Court and the Prince George's County District Court are closed to the public until May 1, 2020 due to the COVID-19 pandemic.
+- The Prince George's County Circuit Court and the Prince George's County District Court are closed to the public through June 5, 2020 due to the COVID-19 pandemic.
 However, staff are reporting to work as usual to ensure the continuation of real property record transfers in the county.

 - The Land Records Office is not taking any walk-ins.

 - Prince George's County is still processing 100% of documents submitted through Simplifile.

 - You can also submit documents through the mail with the exception of deeds and deeds of trust.